RandallZPorter/powershell-forms-workshop/README.md

 ![PowerShell ISE](https://github.com/RandallZPorter/powershell-forms-workshop/raw/master/textbox_and_button.PNG "Custom Window")

-When my button is clicked, I want it convert between base-64 encoding and plain text.
+When my button is clicked, I want it to convert between base-64 encoding and plain text.
 In the code block for the button's click, we will make a reference to the text box.
 Here is the final code for the entire project:
 ```powershell
 $form = New-Object System.Windows.Forms.Form
 $form.Width = 800                    #form width (in pixels)